Wakehurst: Millennium Seed Bank

-The Wellcome Trust Millennium Building, which houses an international seed bank known as the Millennium Seed Bank (run by Kew, not the National Trust), was opened in 2000.
+The Wellcome Trust Millennium Building, which houses an international seedbank known as the Millennium Seed Bank (run by Kew, not the National Trust), was opened in 2000.
 The aim of the Millennium Seed Bank is to collect seeds from all of the UK's native flora and conserve seeds from 25% of the world's flora by 2020, in the hope that this will save species from extinction in the wild.
+This would represent around 75,000 species.
+By 2025, seeds from almost all UK species that can be stored as seeds were within the seed bank.
+In addition, seeds of around 40,000 species were stored in the Millennium Seed Bank.
+This, and its partner organisations had become the world's largest ex-situ plant conservation project.

 Nearby, also cared for by Kew, are the Loder Valley Nature Reserve of woodland, meadowland and wetland habitats, and the Francis Rose Reserve, the first devoted to cryptogams (mosses, lichens and ferns).

 Christmas tree

 Wakehurst is home to the largest growing Christmas tree in England, a giant redwood.
 The tree stands 35 m tall and is lit with around 1,800 lights from Advent until Twelfth Night.
 The lightbulbs on the tree were changed in 2006 to energy-saving lightbulbs, so the tree is not as bright as before but uses less energy.